mosaicnetworks/babble/README.md

 send CommitTx messages.

 When launching a Babble node, one must specify the address and port exposed by the
 Babble Proxy of the App.
-Is is also possible to configure which address and port
+It is also possible to configure which address and port
 the App Proxy exposes.

 Example SubmitTx request (from App to Babble):